davidliegar/color-dropper/README.md

 **Live envrioment**: https://color-dropper-umber.vercel.app/

-color dropper is a tool that enables users to upload an image and inspect the different colors of each pixel in hexadecimal, RGB, and HSL formats.
+Color dropper is a tool that enables users to upload an image and inspect the different colors of each pixel in hexadecimal, RGB and HSL formats.

 To install dependencies: